eclipse-bluechi/bluechi/doc/docs/api/description.md

   * `ListUnits(out a(ssssssouso) units);`

-    These are all API mirrors of the respective method in `org.containers.hirte.Node`, and all they do is forward the same operation to the local systemd instance.
+    These are all API mirrors of the respective method in `io.github.eclipse-bluechi.bluechi.Node`, and all they do is forward the same operation to the local systemd instance.
 Similarly, any changes in the systemd job will be forwarded to signals on the node job which will then be forwarded to the manager job and reach the user.